ucr-bioinformatics/hts_pipeline/README.md

     * **Samplesheet** - Excel sheet given by John
     * **Rundir** - /home/researchers/RunAnalysis/flowcell322/150514_SN279_0465_BC64T6ACXX/

 In order to run the new version of bcl2fastq we need a SampleSheet with a `[Data]` section.
-To create this you can use the following template:
+To create this you can create a file with the name SampleSheet_old.csv with the following template:
 ```
 [Header]
 IEMFileVersion,4